DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/dxDropDownList.md

 ---
 ---
 ##### shortDescription
-A base class for drop-down list widgets.
+A base class for drop-down list UI components.

 ---